EXCURSIONS

 Depending on your level of fitness and ambition, three options are available with a joint lunch at an Alpine Hamlet:

 • a) Take the Davos local bus to the Alpine Hamlet and back, and just join for lunch.
-If you feel like, hike back individually to Davos along well-marked trails that cannot be missed.
+Departure from Congress Centre entrance at 11:45.
+Return to Congress Centre at 16:14.

 • b) Hike to the Alpine Hamlet along easy but ascending (400m altitude) trails on the valley bottom with a guide and take the bus back (or hike back individually if you prefer).
+Given weather conditions, we will take the bus part way.
+Departure from Congress Centre entrance at 8:40.
+Return to Congress Centre at 14:55.
+Bring warm clothes, sturdy shoes and a rain jacket.

 • c) Take the Davos local bus and hike on a more rugged, but safe path at the end of the valley (about 1h).
 Explanations on the geology and hydro(geo)logy of the valley.
 If you feel like, hike back individually to Davos along well-marked trails that cannot be missed.
+We will leave early in the morning to benefit of better weather.
+Possibility to do a shorter or longer hike.
+Meet in front of Davos Dorf Railway station at 7:50.
+Return to Davos Dorf Railway station at 14:40.
+Bring warm clothes, sturdy shoes and a rain jacket.

 For all options, you have lunch together at an Alpine Hamlet with a choice between Fondue and the local speciality Capuns.